Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights: Empirical demonstrations

 From Figure~\ref{fig:bar_pm_clust} and the $\widehat{\mathrm{ARI}}$ values in Table~\ref{tab:community_detection_table}, the posterior estimates of $k$ and the clustering accuracy are comparable across all methods.
 Although DMFM-Ga achieves a slightly higher ARI than the other methods, MFM-IGau and DMFM-IGau outperform MFM-Geng and DMFM-Ga in terms of modularity.
 This result indicates that MFM-IGau and DMFM-IGau better capture the community structures given the adjacency matrix.
 From the $\widehat{\mathbb{P}}(M_{na}=0)$ values in Table~\ref{tab:community_detection_table}, MFM-IGau and DMFM-IGau support $M = 2$ more tightly than the other methods.
 This result is also consistent with Proposition~\ref{prop_M_na}.
 In Table~\ref{tab:community_detection_table}, the most pronounced differences among the methods appear in terms of MCMC run time.
 MFM-IGau has the shortest run time, which can be attributed to the fact that all random numbers required at each step of the MCMC algorithm can be generated straightforwardly.
 DMFM-IGau and DMFM-Ga require more time than MFM-IGau, because sampling $M$ from a multinomial distribution with an upper bound is necessary.
 DMFM-IGau is slower than DMFM-Ga, reflecting the greater complexity of the cumulant of the inverse Gaussian distribution compared with that of the gamma distribution.
-MFM-Geng takes by far the longest time for two reasons: label updates are based on a restaurant–process representation, and, as in DMFM-IGau and DMFM-Ga, $M$ is sampled from a multinomial distribution with an upper bound.
+The greater computational efficiency than that of MFM-Geng demonstrates the effectiveness of our proposed algorithms, since Algorithms~1 and~2 are used in MFM-IGau, DMFM-IGau and DMFM-Ga.
+In Bayesian community detection, the computational bottleneck is typically the update of the label variables $c$.
+Under a restaurant-process update, labels are inherently updated sequentially, and each update requires case distinctions such as whether a node forms a singleton cluster or whether a new cluster is created.
+In addition, if a new cluster is created, the associated parameters must be updated immediately.
+In contrast, under MFM-IGau (including DMFM-IGau and DMFM-Ga), the label update is equivalent in form to that of a finite mixture model with a fixed number of components: each node's assignment is evaluated against a fixed set of candidates using the same update rule.
+Therefore, each update can be implemented without such branching, and it suffices to perform component relabeling and the removal of empty components after completing the label updates.
+In this setting, the MFM-based methods outperformed other representative community detection methods, including LEM \citep{PhysRevE.74.036104}, HMM \citep{Blondel_2008}, and MH-MCMC \citep{PhysRevLett.117.078301}.
+The corresponding numerical results are reported in the Supplementary Material.

-\subsubsection{Dolphins social network data}
+\subsubsection{Dolphins' social network data}